bilalaniq/notes/os/Storage_Structure/EEPROM.md

 - One-Time Programmable (OTP) EPROM: EPROM that can be programmed once (OTP).
 With one significant exception an OTP EPROM is comparable to a UV-EPROM: it lacks a UV light window and is hence difficult to erase.
 OTP EPROMs can occasionally be completely deleted using X-rays in their starting point.

+## Example

+The iPhone uses EEPROM to store serial numbers and hardware information about the device.

+## Conclusion

+EPROM contributed significantly to the advancement of computer hardware by striking a balance between adaptability and durability.
+It has becoming a more popular option for [firmware](./firmware.md) storage in a wider range of devices due to its long term data preservation and ability to be programmed again.
+EPROM is less used in modern applications because of the introduction of [Flash memory](./Flash_memory.md) and other technologies.
+Despite this its impact on the history of computers has been enormous.